Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Methodology

-If we make stringent assumptions that (1) original spectrum has to meet the SNR of 10; (2) frequency resolution needs to reach the level of 0.1Hz over one decade; (3) the depth of the signal peak is 0.02Jy; consequently, a 2-polarizations observation for a single DLA requires integration time of $3.839\times10^{7} \text{s}\approx1060\text{h}$.
-But we would add some actual considerations from data processing in the following section that (1) raw spectra often have SNR$<$5, after appropriate processing it can easily exceed 10; (2) using raw spectra to measure cosmic acceleration is out of reality, which necessitates long observations, huge data process, and precise error analysis, so it can be simplified by Gaussian profiles fitting of those processed spectra so we can relax frequency resolution to 10Hz; (3) a supposed narrower and deeper DLA is found within FAST coverage, let the depth be 0.05Jy.
-As a realistic and achievable medium-term goal, we have a more friendly time 3600s = 1h.
+If we make stringent assumptions that (1) original spectrum has to meet the SNR of 10; (2) frequency resolution needs to reach the level of 0.1 Hz over one decade; (3) the depth of the signal peak is 0.02 Jy; consequently, a 2-polarizations observation for a single DLA requires integration time of $3.839\times10^{7} \text{s}\approx1060\ \text{h}$.
+But we could add some actual considerations from data processing in the following section that (1) raw spectra often have SNR$<$5, after appropriate processing it can easily exceed 10; (2) using raw spectra to measure cosmic acceleration is out of reality, which necessitates long observations, huge data process, and precise error analysis, so it can be simplified by Gaussian profiles fitting of those processed spectra so we can relax frequency resolution to 10 Hz; (3) narrower and deeper DLA's profiles would be found within FAST coverage, let the absorption depth be 0.05 Jy.
+As a realistic and achievable medium-term goal, we have a more friendly time 3600 s = 1 h.